1854books/VCRM/README.md

-that there is another ether still finer which does this, there will again be other spaces between the atoms of that finer ether which require filling up, and so it will be regressus ad infinitum, what the Sāṅkhya philosophers call the "cause leading to nothing" So the atomic theory cannot be final.
+that there is another ether still finer which does this, there will again be other spaces between the atoms of that finer ether which require filling up, and so it will be regressus ad infinitum, what the Sāṅkhya philosophers call the “cause leading to nothing“ So the atomic theory cannot be final.
 According to Sāṅkhya, nature is omnipresent, one omnipresent mass of nature, in which are the causes of everything that exists.
 What is meant by cause?
 Cause is the fine state of the